Skip to main content

 The Organization > Users page loads all the users within the Organization.
 These users can be searched by username, display name, email, etc.

-Clicking on the individual user loads additional information about the user such as their account information, groups, and channels of enabled/disabled access.
+Clicking on an individual user shows more details, including their account information, groups, and channels of enabled or disabled access.

-View of this same user from Microsoft Entra ID:
+View of the same user from Microsoft Entra ID:

-The master record of this account remains held with the IdP and can be updated with changes on the IdP (e.g. Entra ID) and new syncs into Meraki Dashboard.
+The master record of this account is maintained by the IdP and can be updated with changes from the IdP, such as Entra ID, during new syncs into the Meraki Dashboard.

 Groups